Skatteetaten/vagrant-hashistack-template/.github/template_specific/README_template.md

 2. Software 2

 ### Other
 Any other requirements?
-E.g. "This needs to be run on a Debian system"

 ## Usage
 A description of how to run and use the module.

 ### Verifying setup
 Description of expected end result and how to check it.
-E.g. "After a successful run Presto should be available at localhost:8080".

 ### Providers
 A description of the providers that the module uses.
-E.g. "This module uses the [Nomad](https://registry.terraform.io/providers/hashicorp/nomad/latest/docs) and [Vault](https://registry.terraform.io/providers/hashicorp/vault/latest/docs) providers"

 ## Example usage
 Example-code that shows how to use the module and, if applicable, its different use cases.